You’ll Never Believe These Incredible New Restaurants are 100% Vegan

 Celesta, Milwaukee, WI

 Celesta describes itself as “otherworldly,” which makes sense given its fusion menu includes a wide variety of cuisine types, from a Middle Eastern sweet potato shawarma dip appetizer to main dishes like Neapolitan lasagna (with basil béchamel and almond ricotta) and Asian-influenced ramen (with sunflower seed broth and house-made five spice tofu).
-The restaurant first found success as a vegan catering business and pop-up called Beatrix Foods before planting roots on Milwaukee’s East Side in June 2018.
+The top vegan restaurant first found success as a catering business and pop-up called Beatrix Foods before planting roots on Milwaukee’s East Side in June 2018.
 Today, it offers a globally-minded perspective on the city’s growing vegan scene.